 Arthrostim is a handheld machine which uses percussion as it’s form of treatment.
 Having up to 14 impulses per second this machine can also have its force altered as determine by the chiropractor.
 Arthrostim works on the theory of muscle spindle reflex to relax the muscles prior to an adjustment.
 Additionally chiropractor uses this tool over joints to reinforce or prepare the body for an adjustment.

-(Dr. Robbie report of findings: explaining a scans result to a patient)
+(Dr. Robbie (chiropractor) report of findings: explaining a scans result to a patient)

 (Left: Straightening and reversal of the cervical lordosis, resulting in anterior head carriage.
 Right: Healthy neck, observe the C-shape curve allowing even distribution of pressure through the cervical spine)

 Chiropractors spend many years of dedicated study exploring human bio-mechanics, structure and anatomy.
 This time allows Chiropractors to assess, diagnose and manage spinal conditions such as neck pain with chiropractic treatments and exercise.
-Our team consists of six Melbourne-based Chiropractors, all regarded for individual post-graduate training.
-Our team have over 30 years clinical experience in a variety of professional settings, including private practice, sporting arena and international setups.
+Our team consists of 20+Melbourne-based Chiropractors.
+Our team have over 30+ years combined clinical experience in a variety of professional settings, including private practice and sporting arena.
 See below for additional information about each of our Chiropractors.
-For a personalised, professional and respected Chiropractic service for your neck pain treatment call our team and schedule an appointment to discuss your case for further details.
+For a personalized and professional Chiropractic service for your neck pain treatment call our team and schedule an appointment to discuss your case for further details.

 (5 phases of neck curvature: 1, represents complete reversal of cervical lordosis, placing maximum pressure on the neck.
 3, straightening of cervical lordosis, causing forward head carriage.
 5, optimal cervical lordosis, least amount of pressure on neck)